Mortimer333/Dito/README.md

 Light weight library to allow separating frontend into components

 # Features:
-- changes in events and outputs should update actual value in observable
+- [DONE] changes in events and outputs should update actual value in observable
 - [DONE] passing methods on change - (bind)
 - [DONE] passing arguments - [bind]
 - [REMOVED] pipes